mbellman/access/docs/README.md

 ```

 ### Arguments
-`baseClasses` (String) : A string of one or multiple comma-separated base class names for a class to extend
+`baseClasses` (String) : One or multiple comma-separated base class names for a class to extend

 ### Returns
 `definer` (Function) : The [definer](#definer) function for chaining